 You Can Receive Free Help on Base

 Most Supervisors, First Sergeants, and Commanding Officers will work diligently with troops before actions need to be taken that can ruin a career.
 Most bases offer a variety of counseling services.
-These may even include financial planning courses such as budgeting, credit repair, beginner investing, tax preparation, and more.
+These may include financial planning courses such as budgeting, credit repair, beginner investing, and tax preparation.
 Check with your local installation for more information about which courses are available on base.

-If this assistance is not available, it is common for supervising NCOs, First Sergeants, or other volunteers to offer budgeting help and learning skills such as balancing checkbooks.
+If this assistance is unavailable, it is common for supervising NCOs, First Sergeants, or other volunteers to offer budgeting help and learn skills such as balancing checkbooks.

 Consider a Debt Management Plan